benpoor/emqx-plugin-kafka/README.md

-emqx-plugin-template
+emqx-plugin-kafka
 ====================

-This is a template plugin for the EMQ X broker.
+This is a kafka plugin for the EMQ X broker.
 And you can see [Plugin Development Guide](https://developer.emqx.io/docs/emq/v3/en/plugins.html#plugin-development-guide) to learning how to use it.

 Plugin Config
 -------------